joshgillies/node-matrix-bundler/README.md

 The `opts` argument accepts an object with the following properties:

   * `opts.writer`: `writer` is a mechanism for producing Squiz Matrix compatible input.
 Defaults to [node-matrix-importer].
-  * `opts.globalLinkType`: String defaults 'TYPE_1'
+  * `opts.globalLinkType`: String defaults to 'TYPE_1'
   * `opts.globalRootNode`: String or Number representing the default root node.
 Defaults to '1'
-  * `opts.globalUnrestricted`: Bool defaults false
+  * `opts.globalUnrestricted`: Boolean defaults to false

 ### bundle.add(file, content, opts)

 The `file` argument accpets a String representing the path of a file you wish to add to the bundle.

-The `content` argument accepts an optional Buffer or String containing the contetns of the file you wish to add to the bundle.
+The `content` argument accepts an optional Buffer or String containing the contents of the file you wish to add to the bundle.
 If undefined, `Bundler` will use the relative path supplied as the `file` argument to source the file contents.